cyber-chris/blog/content/books/_index.md

   Great hacker fiction.
 - **Gödel, Escher, Bach --- Douglas Hofstadter**<br>
   Great accompaniment to a Computer Science education, dispells any confusion to what "Computer Science" is, as opposed to "Software Engineering".

+### Books I want to read

+- Hackers: Heroes of the Computer Revolution
+- Moby-Dick; or, The Whale